-The author explains that unusual behaviour may initially lead others to label the behaviour, but then this label comes to apply to the entire person.
-The label of mental illness is linked to certain assumptions, and when someone is labelled as mentally ill, those assumptions are applied to that individual.
-All future behaviours are viewed in the context of the label, and behaviours and then the person themself will be “written off”.
+The author explains that unusual behaviour may initially lead others to label the behaviour, but the label is then applied to the entire person.
+The label of mental illness is linked to certain assumptions, and those are applied when someone is labelled as mentally ill.
+All future behaviours are viewed in the context of the label; as a result, behaviours and then the person themselves will be “written off”.
 It’s a huge leap in logic, yet one that happens so automatically.

-According to the book, emphasizing diagnostic labels and the biological basis for illness can actually increase stigma, as it suggests that the perceived undesirable characteristics of mental illness are seen as inherent and immutable in the individual with mental illness.
-This is something I find so interesting, because logically you would tend to think that presenting mental illness as being no different from physical illness would generally be a good thing.
+According to the book, emphasizing diagnostic labels and the biological basis for illness can actually increase stigma.
+The problem is, characteristics of mental illness are assumed to be inherent to the individual and immutable.
+I find this so interesting, because intuitively likening mental illness to physical illness this way seems like a good thing.

 This idea of an inherent, fundamental flaw also shows up in the law.
-The book points out that in many locations parents who have a history of mental illness can be stripped of custody rights to their biological children, solely based on the assumption that having a mental illness means that a person is not qualified to be a parent.
-New York State is an example of this, which surprised me given that it’s a state I would have thought of as being fairly progressive.
+The book points out that in many locations, parents with a history of mental illness can be stripped of custody rights to their biological children.
+This is based solely on the assumption that having a mental illness makes someone unqualified to be a parent.
+New York State is one example, which surprised me, given that it seems like a fairly progressive state.

-The author explains that research has found that people who self-identify as conservative tend to have more stereotypes about people with mental illnesses, even when taking level of education and prior contact into account.
+The author explains that people who self-identify as conservative tend to have more stereotypes about people with mental illnesses.
+This holds true even when taking into account the level of education and prior contact.
 This is something I would have suspected but not necessarily thought up it would turn up in research findings.

-One chapter is devoted to the internalizing of stigmatized attitudes, leading to the development of self-stigma.
+One chapter describes how internalizing stigmatized attitudes can lead to the development of self-stigma.
 This internalization tends to be more pronounced in people who have either a diagnostic label or symptoms that are highly associated with negative stereotypes.
 Research suggests that between 20 to 40% of people with severe mental illness have significant self-stigma.
 The book mentions the Internalized Stigma of Mental Illness Scale, which you can check out if you’re interested.

-The author points out that when people remain silent in order to avoid stigma, this ends up actually maintaining stigma on a broader scale.
+The author points out that when people remain silent in order to avoid stigma, it actually maintains stigma on a broader scale.
 The first-hand contact experiences that are most effective at decreasing stigma can’t happen without being open about having mental illness.

-The book also describes a stigma by association that applies to family members and health professionals that treat people with mental illness.
+The book also describes stigma by association, which is applied to family members and mental health professionals.
 Culture has a significant impact on whether family members report experiencing shame and concerns about their own reputation.
 It really bothers me to think that people would be ashamed of a family member with mental illness.
 I can see that there could be an associated social burden, but shame seems very… selfish is the best word I can come up with.

-The author writes that while in general mental health professionals have less stigma around mental illness than the general public, this is not always the case.
+The author writes that overall, mental health professionals tend to have less stigma than the general public, but that’s not always the case.
 Based on my own experience, I’m inclined to agree.
-Even among health professionals that may not at first glance seem to have stigmatized idea about those in the “patient” category, once colleagues start mixing into the “patient” category, all of a sudden it’s far less acceptable to have a mental illness.
+Even when health professionals don’t seem to have stigmatized idea, if colleagues start mixing into the “patient” category, all of a sudden it’s far less acceptable to have a mental illness.

-The book’s final chapter includes the message that: “The true alternative to stigmatizing is not just tolerating, but accepting and embracing difference.
+The final chapter states that: “The true alternative to stigmatizing is not just tolerating, but accepting and embracing difference.
 If we can all accept and embrace the beauty of our own ‘freakness,’ and recognize it as such, we will be much more likely to accept and embrace the ‘freakness’ of others.”
 Amen to that, and bring on the freaky!